-- 25. As agreed by the IJB in March we have also realigned all available earmarked reserves of £0.567 million to support delivery of budget savings in 2023/24. - 26.
-The full detail of our reserves is included in Note 8 of the unaudited annual report and accounts - 27.
+- 30. Given the significant pressures in 2022/23 it is important to note our decreased reserves position leaves us with less flexibility to support fluctuation and demand, such as prescribing, in future years. - 31.
+As agreed by the IJB in March we have also realigned all available earmarked reserves of £0.567 million to support delivery of budget savings in 2023/24. - 32.
+The full detail of our reserves is included in Note 8 of the unaudited annual report and accounts - 33.
 Our general reserve remains unchanged at £0.272 million and is well below the optimum level at a value of 2% of budget we would ideally hold.
-The general reserve is currently just under 0.19% of the 2022/23 revenue budget. - 28.
+The general reserve is currently just under 0.19% of the 2022/23 revenue budget. - 34.
 Given the scale of the financial challenge we faced pre-pandemic the IJB strategy to invest where possible in smoothing the impact of savings challenges had not allowed any investment into general reserves.
-This has been discussed at length in prior years and both PAC and the IJB have recognised that whilst this means we are below our policy level the prioritisation has been on long term sustainability and minimising the impact of savings over time on those services we provide.
-In the event we find ourselves unable to achieve sufficient savings delivery during 2023/24 we may need to un-hypothecate (i.e. un-earmark) reserves, where we can, to meet operational costs. - 29.
-A new Financial Management Code has been published by CIPFA to support good financial management.
-The Chief Financial Officer has undertaken an initial review of the code and will bring a self-assessment and any associated action plan to the next meeting of the Performance & Audit Committee.
+This has been discussed at length in prior years and both PAC and the IJB have recognised that whilst this means we are below our policy level the prioritisation has been on long term sustainability and minimising the impact of savings over time on those services we provide. - 35.
+In the event we find ourselves unable to achieve sufficient savings delivery during 2023/24 we may need to un-hypothecate (i.e. un-earmark) any remaining reserves, where we can, to meet operational costs. - 36.
+As with every year we have taken the opportunity between the unaudited and final version of the Annual Report and Accounts to refine some of our narrative and update our performance information.
+There are no material changes and the only numerical change is within the remuneration note to reflect a timing difference that allows the most current pension information to be included.
+This was not material at £1k and did not alter our bottom line. - 37.
+A summary overview of the financial year is included as an easy read summary document and this is included at Appendix 3.
+This is not part of the audited annual report and accounts. - 38.
+The Chief Financial Officer would like to extend sincere thanks to audit, finance and performance colleagues for invaluable input and support in a particularly challenging period.